condereis/number-recognizer/docs/installation.rst

 Stable release
 --------------

-To install Number Recognizer, run this command in your terminal:
+To install Number Recognizer, first install OpenCV_ and TensorFlow_ then run this command in your terminal:

 .. code-block:: console